Copycat Chick-Fil-A Peach Milkshake

 I initially pureed the peaches before combining with the remaining shake ingredients, but it wasn’t right.
 Good, but not right.
 The Chick-Fil-A peach shakes have discernable bits of peach, not just peach flavor, so my successful attempt was proven when I added the partially frozen peach slices to the blender along with the other ingredients.
 Bits of peach small enough to slurp up through my straw and the super-peachy copycat Chick shake I was going for.

-Ingredients for Copycat Chick-Fil-A Peach Milkshake
+Copycat Chick-Fil-A Peach Milkshake

 - 4 large overripe peaches I place peaches in a brown bag for several days to coax ripening, turning them daily